 Galapagos || Diversity & Protection

-Mainly because of its location & geographical isolation, it is one of the most complex, diverse & unique oceanic archipelagos in the world.
-From giant tortoises to tiny finches and from cold-water penguins to tropical coral, the Galapagos archipelago boasts an extraordinary range of distinctive habitats, vegetative zones, and plant and animal species.
+Mainly because of its location & geographical isolation, the Galapagos archipelago is one of the most complex, diverse & unique oceanic archipelagos in the world.
+From giant tortoises to tiny finches and from cold-water penguins to tropical coral, the Galapagos archipelago boasts an extraordinary range of distinctive habitats, vegetative zones and plant and animal species.
 There exists 7,214 identified species in the Galapagos, over 30% of which are endemic/native to the islands.
 Researchers flock to this isolated archipelago because of its ecosystem simplicity and few extinctions of unique species found nowhere else on earth.
 This makes Galapagos one of the best places to study evolution as an ongoing process in a natural environment.
-A truly unique environment, not only is 97% of Galapagos terra firma is protected in the form of the Parque Nacional Galapagos, set up in 1959, but 133,000 km² of ocean is also protected as part of the Reserva Marina de Galapagos, setup in 1986.
+A truly unique environment, not only is 97% of Galapagos terra firma protected in the form of the Parque Nacional Galapagos (established in 1959) but 133,000 km² of ocean is also protected as part of the Reserva Marina de Galapagos (established in 1986).
 UNESCO have done their bit too, as both the terrestrial and marine areas of Galapagos have been granted World Heritage status – Parque Nacional Galapagos was inscribed on the list in 1978, one of the first locations to be awarded protective UNESCO status.

 – UNESCO commenting on Galápagos Islands